 - The Middle School Orchestra, led by Ms. Linda Simon-Mietus, provides an exciting opportunity for students to discover the musical treasures of orchestral music.
 Any student who has studied an orchestral instrument for at least one year is eligible to join the Middle School Orchestra, which hones musical skills and expression in the context of a mixed ensemble.
-The Orchestra performs throughout the year in the HB community and is committed to sharing their music with the greater global community through Concert Tour Days.
-Students are encouraged to continue private lessons on their instrument to ensure solid skill building.
+The Orchestra performs regularly throughout the year in the HB community and is committed to sharing their music with the greater global community through Concert Tour Days and Music Festivals.
+Students are encouraged to continue private lessons on their instrument to ensure solid skill development.
 Private lessons are available after school hours on a variety of instruments through the Musical Arts Program that also provides an opportunity for students to try a new instrument that has captured their interest.
 For additional information, please visit the HB Orchestra website.

-Drama is introduced in seventh grade as a skill-building course to enable the students to improvise, role play and develop confidence on stage.
+Theatre is introduced in seventh grade as a skill-building course to enable the students to improvise, role play and develop confidence on stage.

-- Each seventh grade student participates in drama class, taught by Ms. Molly Cornwell, that explores numerous theater games and improvisations throughout the quarter.
+- Each seventh grade student participates in theatre class, taught by Ms. Molly Cornwell, which explores numerous theater games and improvisations throughout the quarter.
 These activities are designed to build confidence and expand imagination of the young actor.
 The students participate in class improvisations, skits, and character development.
 The students share their scene work with their peers and invite classes from the Primary school to enjoy their performances.

 - The eighth grade musical, a time-honored tradition in the Middle School, is a natural culmination of the Performing Arts curriculum, combining music, dance and drama.
 Eighth grade students who love Broadway musicals may choose to participate in the production as performers, choreographers, stage crew and student directors.
 The musical, directed by Ms. Deborah Southard and choreographed by Ms. Jenny Burnett, is announced in November and the students who have chosen to participate will be prepared for their audition in January.
 Most rehearsals are during the school day with additional rehearsals scheduled closer to performance time.
 The musical is performed in assemblies for the Middle and Primary Schools and twice for the public.